Parker Pen Company: Parker Vector

 The precursor to the Parker Vector was introduced in 1981.
 It was a simple cylindrical plastic cap and barrel roller-ball pen called the "Parker RB1".
 In 1984, Parker added the FP1 ("Fountain Pen 1"), with essentially the same design.
 The RB1 and FP1 models were produced until 1986, at which time Parker revised the pen by lengthening the cap and shortening the barrel and renaming the new pen the "Vector Standard".
 Presently, there are four models available (in plastic and steel): the fountain pen, capped rollerball, pushbutton ballpoint, and pushbutton pencil.

 US Presidential Parkers

 Parker Jotters were a favorite choice of President John F. Kennedy for signing legislation and to give as gifts.
-Indeed, successive presidents from Kennedy to Clinton used Parker pens for these purposes, and Parker retained a special representative, John W. Gibbs, to handle White House orders.
+Successive presidents from Kennedy to Clinton used Parker pens for these purposes, and Parker retained a special representative, John W. Gibbs, to handle White House orders.
 In one of his early years in office, Lyndon Johnson ordered no less than 60,000 Parker pens.
 LBJ would use up to 75 pens to sign each important document and bill, writing different strokes of the letters of his name with different pens, and giving them all away to allies and supporters with little typed certificates.
 After Parker ceased to be an American-owned company, later presidents switched to using A. T. Cross Company pens.